From the Beginning: Key Transitions in the First 15 Years of DNSSEC

 \subsection{Behavior-Based Classification}

-In our behavior-based classification, we classify key transitions as being ``Multi-Signatures,'' ``Co-Present,'' ``Cutovers'' (with degrees of certainty, described below), or ``Unknown.''
-This classification approach uses more holistic considerations of all keys in a transition (not just pair-wise).
-Here, key transitions were classified based on the type of overlaps they had with \emph{all} other \emph{active} keys, with how many keys they overlapped, and whether they were used to verify zone data during their transitions.
-ZSKs and KSKs are, again, separated because their functions (data signing vs. key signing) are managed independently of each other, but the way that they classified here are \emph{not} differentiated, and the relationships to {\tt DS} records are not considered.
-This classification approach focuses on just the dynamics of key management during transitions.
+In our behavior-based classification, we classify key transitions as being ``Multi-Signatures,'' ``Co-Present,'' ``Cutovers'' (with degrees of certainty), or ``Unknown''.
+This classification approach uses more holistic considerations of all keys in a transition (not just pair-wise) while ignoring the relationships to {\tt DS} records.
+Here, key transitions were classified based on \one the type and the total count of overlaps they had with \emph{all} other \emph{active} keys, and \two whether they were used to verify zone data during their transitions.

-When more than one key was seen to be actively in-use (verifying signatures) at any given time, we classify the transition as a ``\emph{Multi-Signature}'' transition.
-This indicates that redundant verification existed for data in a zone during the transition.

-If, on the other hand, keys were observed to have overlapped, but we did not observe \emph{any} of them in use, we classify the transition keys as being ``\emph{Co-Present}.''
-This classification does not represent evidence that keys went unused, but indicates that our observations did not detect usage.